moxi9/support.phpfox.com/apps/configuration/index.md

 Name | Info
 --- | ---
 id | Products ID.
-Must include vendor and product id and must be a valid path in the **PF.Site/Apps/** directory.
-When creating this id, keep in mind that it can only contain alphanumeric characters. name | Name of your product. version | Version of your product. icon | Full path to where icon is located. settings | Define settings Admins can edit from the Admin Control Panel. menu | Define if a menu should be created on the initial install.
+Must be a valid path in the **PF.Site/Apps/** directory.
+When creating this id, keep in mind that it can only contain alphanumeric characters and/or an underscore. name | Name of your product. version | Version of your product. icon | Full path to where icon is located. settings | Define settings Admins can edit from the Admin Control Panel. js | If you wish to include external JavaScript files you can add them here as an (array). menu | Define if a menu should be created on the initial install.

 > When making changes to this file and it may require clearing your sites cache in some instances.